Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Introduction

 Several \gls{sr} approaches have been proposed in the literature.
-Before the \gls{dl} era, ``classical'' methods were based on different working principles (e.g., sparse neighbor embedding~\cite{gao_sisr_sparse_2012}, edge sharpening~\cite{shengyang_edge_smoothness_2009}, etc.).
-Starting with the seminal work of the \gls{srcnn}~\cite{dong_srcnn_2014}, methods based on \gls{dl} are nowadays widely studied for the problem of \gls{sr}, proving superior to classical methods.
-A detailed review of deep learning for \gls{sr} can be found in~\cite{china_sisr_overview_2021}.
+Before the \gls{dl} era, ``classical'' methods were based on different working principles (e.g., sparse neighbor embedding, edge sharpening, etc.).
+Starting with the seminal work of \gls{srcnn}~\cite{dong_srcnn_2014}, \gls{sr} methods based on \gls{dl} are nowadays widely exploited, proving superior to classical methods.

-Applying \gls{sr} techniques to \gls{bvoc} emission maps is not straightforward.
-Indeed many works on \gls{sisr} focus on enhancing images that are evaluated by visual inspection (e.g., photographs, biomedical data, etc.).
-However, \gls{bvoc} data have different characteristics than photographs. \gls{bvoc} are physical measures linked to a meaningful measurement unit (e.g., we cannot observe negative emissions).
+Applying image \gls{sr} techniques to \gls{bvoc} emissions is not straightforward.
+Indeed, many works focus on enhancing images that are evaluated by visual inspection (like photographs and biomedical data).
+However, \gls{bvoc} data have a diverse nature, being physical measures linked to a meaningful measurement unit (e.g., we cannot observe negative emissions).
 Moreover, \gls{bvoc} dynamic range is strongly different compared to classic 8-bit imagery.
-It is, therefore, necessary to study a way of adapting \gls{sisr} techniques to this kind of data.
+All these specific characteristics make the adaption of standard \gls{sr} methods a necessary operation for super-resolving \gls{bvoc} emissions.

-Dealing with data different from natural images is a well-known issue for researchers who apply \gls{sr} algorithms to enhance the quality and utility of satellite data~\cite{salvetti_misr_2020}.
-For example, the authors of~\cite{nguyen_sisr_lst_2022} improved the resolution of \gls{lst} data using a U-Net-based architecture.
-Recently, \gls{sr} of \gls{sst} has been addressed in~\cite{izumi_sisr_sst_2022} and in~\cite{lloyd_misr_optically_2022}.
-In the latter work, the authors exploited the different correlations between optical and thermal images to improve the accuracy of the super-resolved \gls{sst} data.
-The improvement of trajectory calculations of wind fields for enhancing the reliability of particle dispersion model for meteorological purposes was addressed in~\cite{brecht_sisr_wind_2022}, where authors implement an attention mechanism to increase the performance in \gls{sr}.
+Dealing with data different from natural images is a well-known issue for researchers who apply \gls{sr} algorithms to enhance the quality of satellite data~\cite{salvetti_misr_2020}.
+For example, authors in \cite{nguyen_sisr_lst_2022} focused on improving the resolution of land surface temperature, while, recently, \gls{sr} of sea surface temperature has been addressed in~\cite{ping_sst_2021, izumi_sisr_sst_2022, lloyd_misr_optically_2022}.
+The improvement of trajectory calculations of wind fields has been tackled in~\cite{brecht_sisr_wind_2022}, where authors implemented an attention mechanism to increase \gls{sr} performances.
+Attention has also been used in~\cite{yasuda_micrometeorology_2022} to face the \gls{sr} of near-surface temperature.
+In~\cite{liu_air_pollution_2019}, the authors exploited external factors and spatiotemporal dependencies of a pollution field to increase its resolution, and a similar problem was addressed in~\cite{bessagnet_sr_ctm_2021}.